These Couples Had the Same Wedding Date as Harry and Meghan: 'It’ll Be Fun to Share an Anniversary'

 For many of these couples, they had selected their wedding date long before Harry and Meghan announced their royal wedding date just five months ago.

-Chicago-based couple Stephanie Shaw Czupryn and Erik Czurpyn got engaged in November 2016, a few days after the Cubs won the World Series.
+Chicago-based couple Stephanie Shaw Czupryn and Erik Czupryn got engaged in November 2016, a few days after the Cubs won the World Series.
 They started planning their wedding just a few weeks after they got engaged, and decided on May 19 by January, when they found the right venue.

 Nearly a year later, in December 2017, Stephanie’s mother-in-law-to-be alerted her that another couple — Harry and Meghan — had chosen the same date.